OliverLysa/ce_observatory_data_scripts/README.md

 ## Software requirements and setup

 Many scripts in this repository are written in the programming language R. Please see [here](https://rstudio-education.github.io/hopr/starting.html) for more information on running R scripts and software requirements.
 Files are packaged within an R Project with relative file paths used to call data inputs and functions.
 These can be most easily navigated and ran within the R Studio IDE.
+Download the whole repository for this, open the R Project within R Studio and run the scripts.

 The Python programming language has also been used as part of the project.
 Python scripts are in some cases presented within [Jupyter Notebooks](https://jupyter.org/install) - an open source IDE that requires installing the jupyter-notebook package in your Python environment, more information about which can be found [here](https://www.python.org/downloads/).
 In some cases, .py Python scripts are also used.
 These can be viewed and modified in a code editor such as Visual Studio Code and ran within the code editor or in the terminal/command line.